seancraven/CDS_book/_sources/editing_the_book.md

 ```
 ghp-import -n -p -f _build/html
 ```
-The website can then be found
+The website can then be found through the pages section of your repository.